spkumar17/notes/README.md

 Based on the Workspace we are in infrastructure will be created and State will be updated in the respective state file.

+## Terraform state locking:

+Terraform state locking using DynamoDB is essential in preventing concurrent operations that can corrupt the Terraform state.
+When multiple users or processes attempt to run terraform apply or terraform plan simultaneously, locking ensures that only one process can modify the state at a time.

+**Example**:

+You are managing a Terraform configuration that provisions AWS infrastructure (like EC2 instances, S3 buckets, etc.).
+Multiple team members are working on the infrastructure, and they could potentially run Terraform commands simultaneously, which might cause conflicts or corrupt the state.
+To prevent this, you implement state locking using a DynamoDB table.